Georgefwm/pong/README.md

 Simply download and run the latest executable from the [releases](https://github.com/Georgefwm/pong/releases) page

 #### Mac and Linux
-Build from scratch using instructions below
+Build from source using instructions below

 ## Build from source